I don’t need a friend who laughs when I confide in them about a crush

 Want to stay.

-Satya is a seventh grader at Saint Ann's School in Brooklyn, New York.
-He loves to read, write, and play Minecraft.
-His dream is to be an actor.
+Satya Shaw is an eighth-grader at Saint Ann's School in Brooklyn, New York.
+He loves to read, sing, and hang out with his friends.
+His dream is to become an actor.